openedx/edx-documentation/en_us/shared/exercises_tools/randomized_content_blocks.rst

   - For **Display Name**, enter the name that you want students to see for this block.

-  - For **Libraries**, enter the unique Library ID found in the sidebar of the Library page in Studio.
-To select problems from more than one content library, click **Add** to enter each additional Library ID.
+  - For **Library**, select the library from which you want to draw problems.

-  - For **Problem Type**, from the drop down list select a specific type of problem to be drawn from the library or libraries.
-Select **Any Type** if you do not want to select a particular type of problem.
+  - For **Problem Type**, from the drop down list select a specific type of problem to be drawn from the library.
+Select **Any Type** if you do not want to specify a particular type of problem.

     .. image:: ../../../shared/building_and_running_chapters/Images/ContentLibraries_SelectProblemType.png
      :alt: The Edit icon to the right of the Library Name